OmkarPawar1880/ML_Assignment1/README.md

   <br>
   2.Imbalanced Data - Some reports have high chances for some area and some reports say not in this particular area.
   <br>
-  3.Noisy Data - Temperature limits (intervals which is used in humidity.
+  3.Noisy Data - Temperature limits (intervals which is used in humidity).
 It depends on multiple factors.

 Types of Data
   - Structured Data - reports